Why add an extension when ChatGPT already has Memory?

 |---|---|---|

-| View & edit individual memories | Limited list, no rich editing | ✓ Full editor with type, tags, bucket |
+| View & manage individual memories | ✓ Built-in memory controls | ✓ Full editor with type, tags, bucket |

-| Search & filter memories | ✗ | ✓ Full-text + tags + buckets |
+| Reference past ChatGPT chats | ✓ Depending on plan and settings | ✓ Full-text + tags + buckets |

 | Works in Claude / Gemini / Grok / Perplexity / DeepSeek | ✗ ChatGPT only | ✓ All 6 platforms |